ethereum/ethereum-org-website/src/content/defi/index.md

 - You pay back loan to exchange A
 - You keep the profit minus the transaction fee

-If exchange B's supply dropped suddenly and the user wasn't able to buy enoughh to cover the original loan, the transaction would simply fail.
+If exchange B's supply dropped suddenly and the user wasn't able to buy enough to cover the original loan, the transaction would simply fail.

 To be able to do the above example in the traditional finance world, you'd need an enormous amount of money.
 These money-making strategies are only accessible to those with existing wealth.
 Flash loans is just the beginning in the democratization of capital where having money is not necessarily a prerequisite for making money.